Skip to contents

 Visualization and Integrated System for Transcriptomic Analysis

-VISTA is a Bioconductor-oriented framework for RNA-seq differential expression analysis that keeps data, statistics, annotations, and visualization in a single SummarizedExperiment-based object.
-It is designed for analysts who want a reproducible workflow without rebuilding the same plotting and result-handling code for every project.
+VISTA is a Bioconductor framework for RNA-seq differential expression that keeps counts, statistics, annotations, and figures in a single validated SummarizedExperiment-based object — so you can go from raw counts to a publication-ready narrative without rebuilding the same glue code each project.

 Installation